convention-x-treme/drone-discord/DOCS.md

 ---
 date: 2017-06-10T00:00:00+00:00
 title: Discord
-author: appleboy
+author: Convention-X-Treme
 tags: [ notifications, chat ]
-repo: appleboy/drone-discord
+repo: convention-x-treme/drone-discord
 logo: discord.svg
-repo: appleboy/drone-discord
+repo: convention-x-treme/drone-discord
-image: appleboy/drone-discord
+image: cfkn/drone-discord
 ---

 Webhooks are a low-effort way to post messages to channels in Discord.
 They do not require a bot user or authentication to use.

 The webhook provided by discord is a single URL which contains the webhook_id and the webhook_token.
 The URL follows the following pattern:

 ```sh
 https://discord.com/api/webhooks/<webhook_id>/<webhook_token>